 Live Action Television

-- Each season of 24, true to its name, takes place over a single 24-hour period, while being aired over a span of about 4 months.
+Each season of 24, true to its name, takes place over a single 24-hour period, aired over a span of 22 weeks.
 The series as a whole avoids this trope by having Time Skips between seasons which are longer than the Real Life gaps; the first eight seasons took place over a course of 14 years.